 Lewis & Clark Exploratory Center, Darden Towe Park

-The 8 block pedestrian mall, one of the largest in the US, is one of the best places to visit in Charlottesville.
-The downtown mall is a great stop for shopping, dining, and people watching.
-Kids can take a ride on the small carousel, and adults can visit the galleries or catch a concert at the pavilion and smaller venues.
-Charlottesville operates a complimentary trolley that visits the pedestrian mall, the University of Virginia, and other downtown areas.
+The 8-block pedestrian mall, one of the largest in the US, is one of the best places to visit in Charlottesville.
+The downtown mall is a great stop for shopping, dining, and people-watching.
+Kids can ride on a small carousel, and adults can visit the galleries or catch a concert at the pavilion and smaller venues.
+Charlottesville operates a complimentary trolley that stops at the pedestrian mall, the University of Virginia, and other downtown areas.

 James Madison’s Montpelier, Orange

 Tours of the mansion at Montpelier interpret the life of James and Dolley—the first American power couple—after he was elected President.
-The building underwent extensive restoration to bing it back to the time when James entertained the nation’s founders, and Dolley defined the role of First Lady.
-Visitors can also explore the extensive grounds and hiking trails, archeological digs and the recreation of the slave quarters, interesting galleries and shops, and the Exchange Cafe, serving excellent sandwiches.
+The building interprets the time when James entertained the nation’s founders, and Dolley defined the role of First Lady.
+Visitors can also explore the extensive grounds and hiking trails, archeological digs, and recreated slave quarters.
+There are interesting galleries and shops to visit, and the Exchange Cafe serves excellent sandwiches.

 Eat Local in Charlottesville Virginia

-Thomas Jefferson has been called “America's First Foodie,” and his devotion to local agriculture is reflected in an excellent range of dining options.
-There are so many different restaurants in Cville and throughout the county.
+National Geographic called Thomas Jefferson “America's First Foodie,” and his devotion to local agriculture is reflected in an excellent range of dining options.
+There are so many excellent restaurants in Cville and throughout the county.
 We highlight a few options below, but you'll find many more in our guide: 21 Favorite Local Restaurants in Charlottesville VA.

-A short drive from the downtown mall, Mas Tapas serves excellent Spanish tapas in a very busy space on Monticello Road.
-Ace Biscuit & Barbecue is a favorite for tasty ribs and their famous biscuits.
-To the east, Shadwell’s Restaurant offers American cuisine in a comfortable space named for Thomas Jefferson’s birthplace.
-Known for their seafood, we recommend the delicious fried oysters and tasty crab cakes.
+A short drive from the downtown mall, Mas Tapas serves excellent Spanish tapas in a sleek and busy space.
+A favorite casual restaurant is Ace Biscuit & Barbecue, popular for tasty ribs and their famous biscuits.

-National Geographic included Crozet Pizza on their “Best in World” list, and Fodor named the casual restaurant both “Best in State” and “Best in USA.”
-We absolutely loved The Hittie, a rich pie covered in sausage, onion, and peppers.
+National Geographic included Crozet Pizza on their “Best in World” list, and we absolutely loved The Hittie, a rich pie covered in sausage, onion, and peppers.

 Drink Local with Cville Hop On Tours

 We've become fans of the Hyatt Place brand.
 They offer spacious, comfortable rooms with an L-shaped sofa ideal for relaxing or working.
-The new Chalottesville property is located in the north end of town, next to several good restaurants and stores in the Shops at Stonefield.
+The Charlottesville property is located in the north end of town, next to several good restaurants and stores in the Shops at Stonefield.

 Oakhurst Inn, Charlottesville, Virginia

-Tucked away on a quiet residential street, but only steps from the UVA Lawn, the Oakhurst Inn offers 27 comfy rooms that make a good in-town base for a Charlottesville getaway, especially if you are visiting students at the university.
-While it’s not a B&B, Oakhurst has it’s own gourmet cafe offering delicious breakfasts and lunch, with indoor and patio seating.
+Tucked away on a quiet residential street, but only steps from the UVA Lawn, the Oakhurst Inn offers 27 comfy rooms.
+The Oakhurst makes a good in-town base for a Charlottesville getaway, especially if you are visiting students at the university.
+While it’s not a B&B, Oakhurst has its own gourmet cafe offering delicious breakfasts and lunch, with indoor and patio seating.

 Keswick Hall, Keswick

-A luxurious home base for exploring the Charlottesville area, Keswick Hall takes pampering and cost up a few notches.
-Built as a private residence in 1912, the estate became the Keswick Country Club in 1948, with the mansion as it’s clubhouse.
-Today Keswick Hall boasts 48 sumptuous rooms, a full spa, award-winning restaurant, golf course, and infinity pool.
+A luxurious home base for exploring the Charlottesville area, Keswick Hall takes pampering and price several notches.
+Built as a private residence in 1912, the hotel recently underwent a major renovation and reopened in 2021.
+Today, Keswick Hall boasts 80 sumptuous rooms, restaurants, a golf course, an infinity pool, and more.

-There are many more excellent lodging options in town, and the Visit Charlottesville website can help you find the right home base for your Charlottesville getaway.
 When major events are in town lodging can be tight, and overflow crowds spill into nearby Waynesboro and Staunton in the southern Shenandoah Valley.
+Head to

-Whether your focus is history, food, drink, activity, or just the chance to kick back and relax, you'll find a lot to love on a Charlottesville getaway.
+Whether your focus is history, food, drink, hiking, or just the chance to relax, you'll find a lot to love on a Charlottesville getaway.
 The historic small city is a year-round destination, filled with blooming orchards in the spring, green mountains in the summer, vibrant foliage in the fall, and cozy spaces in winter.
-If you’re a Charlottesville regular, please share your tips on where to play, eat, drink, and stay in the comments below.
-Thank you and happy travels!